 Now if they would have looked like this great below pair of Curtis Jere mid-century brass lamps, I would have definitely kept them the way they are.
 At $3700 I can only say “keep dreaming”!
 Aren’t the below vintage brass lamps stunning?

 At least I had 3 matching pairs of lamps in my pile.

 I had to buy some parts at Home Depot for $25 which included 2 Make-A-Lamp kits with harps and 2 packs of switch knob sockets.
-If you look at the picture, you can see that there were 4 lamps with the old 2 bulb style and a pull switch and I didn’t want that.
+If you look at the picture, you can see that there were 4 lamps with the old 2-bulb style and a pull switch and I didn’t want that.
 I only wanted one light bulb on each lamp.

 All I had to do is unscrew all the sockets and expose the wires.
 For the 2 bulb lamps I had to unscrew everything and disconnect the wires that led to the single wire threaded through the lamp base.
 Because of the previous connection it has a split end.
 You have to feel for the one split end/wire that is ribbed.
 The ribbed wire should be connected to the silver screw, and the other wire should be connected to the brass screw.
-If you use new lamp sockets, make sure that the instructions aren’t different then what I just wrote.
+If you use new lamp sockets, make sure that the instructions aren’t different than what I just wrote.

 Then it was priming time!

-I decided on a couple of colors for the lamps: bright yellow for the one matching pair, tangerine for the other matching pair, dark grey and the good old glossy white for the last remaining pair.
+I decided on a couple of colors for the lamps: bright yellow for the one matching pair, tangerine for the other matching pair, dark grey, and the good old glossy white for the last remaining pair.
 I like taking them out for my “white Christmas” which is always my favorite.

 My favorite is by far the tangerine pair of lamps.
 I was lucky to have a pair of off-white shades with silver lining for $6 each from Ross.
-(When I find great lamp shades I just have to get them and hoard them in my attic).
+(When I find great lampshades I just have to get them and hoard them in my attic).

-|The lamp color is Hacienda Tile by Valspar.|
+The below lamp color is Hacienda Tile by Valspar:

-The shade on the yellow lamps are from target at $15 each.
+The drum shade on the yellow lamps are from target at $15 each.
 And I made the fun squirrel and bird pillow out of an Ikea fabric.